MuhammadAsifJawad/WhatsappMsg-Bomber/README.md

 node main.js
 ```
 ## Disclaimer
-WhatsappWeb-Bomber is just for fun and educational purpose.<br>
+WhatsappMsg-Bomber is just for fun and educational purpose.<br>
 The author and contributors of this tool are not responsible for any misuse or damage caused by this tool.